abinit/abinit/doc/tutorial/eph_intro.md

 * Non-collinear magnetism ([[nspinor]] = 2 and [[nspden]] = 4)
 * Non-local part of the pseudopotential applied with [[useylm]] = 1

-In this introduction, we mainly focus on the parts common to the different sub-drivers:
+In this introduction, we focus on the parts that are common to the different sub-drivers i.e.:

 1. Computation of vibrational properties via Fourier interpolation of the dynamical matrix.
 2. Fourier interpolation of the DFPT potentials.